 Christian Colberg began his musical studies at the age of five in his native Puerto Rico.
-Known today for his versatility, Colberg excels as a violinist and violist.
-In addition, he has also garnered accolades as a composer and a conductor.
-He is currently the Principal Viola (Louise D. & Louis Nippert Chair) of the Cincinnati Symphony Orchestra.
-Previously, he was the assistant principal viola of the Baltimore Symphony Orchestra.
-A graduate of the Peabody Institute of Music with a BM, MM and a GPD in violin performance, he became instrumental assistant for five years to his teacher, Shirley Givens at the Peabody Institute of Music.
+Known for his versatility, Colberg excels as a violinist and violist, and has garnered accolades as a composer and a conductor.
+He is currently the Principal Viola of the Cincinnati Symphony Orchestra, holding the Louise D. & Louis Nippert Chair.

 Prior to joining the CSO he was the Assistant Principal Viola of the Baltimore Symphony Orchestra and Concertmaster of the Annapolis Symphony Orchestra.
 He is a graduate of the Peabody Institute of Music, having studied under the tutelage of Charles Libov and Shirley Givens..

 Colberg played his New York City debut under the auspices of Música de Cámara Inc. in 1992 to excellent reviews, which described him as an artist with "real romantic ardor, charm and a good deal of brilliance…" (Strings Magazine).
 He has made a strong impact on audiences and critics alike, which is best described by the music critic of Orpheus Magazine of Berlin: "Christian Colberg exhibited a dynamic temperamental flair, and sparks from his fiery playing agitated the atmosphere and the audience response."